-For maternity, the track record considered can be extended by 18 months, or if longer by the amount of leave actually taken until the call deadline, for each child born before or during the last ten years.
-For paternity leave, the track record considered can be extended by the amount of paternity leave actually taken until the call deadline for each child born before or during the last ten years.
-For long-term illness29, clinical qualification or national service the track record considered can be extended by the amount of leave actually taken until the call deadline and clearly explained in the career break section of their CV for each incident which occurred during the last ten years.
+For maternity, the track record considered can be extended by 18 months, or if longer by the amount of leave actually taken, for each child born before or during the last ten years.
+For paternity, the track record considered can be extended by the amount of paternity leave actually taken for each child born before or during the last ten years.
+For long-term illness28, clinical gualification or national service the track record considered can be extended by the amount of leave actually taken by the Principal Investigator and clearly explained in the career break section of their CV for each incident which occurred during the last ten years.